Scholarships and fees

 Feedback and appeal

 The admission criteria are clearly listed on this website and no exceptions are made.
-For intake September 2025, 18 EIT AVSA scholarships can be awarded.

 The Student Selection Committee with representatives of all participating universities screens all files and award the scholarships based on objective criteria.